What is a SERP, and why do they matter?

 How Does SEO Fit In?

 Too often, people hear about SEO and think it’s too complicated.
-But it’s a process, and simple SEO steps can lead you to the top of the results.
+However, it’s a process; even some simple SEO steps can lead you to the top of the results.

-You can reach the top positions in the SERPs, and you can build a significant volume of organic traffic; you’ve just got to be consistent with your SEO and follow the right steps.
+You can reach the top positions in the SERPs and build a significant volume of organic traffic; you’ve just got to be consistent with your SEO and follow the right steps.

 Small Changes in the SERP Results Make a Big Difference to Your Traffic

-Google and the other search engines’ primary objective is to provide the user with the perfect search query results.
+Google and the other search engines’ primary objective is to provide the user with the perfect SERP results.
 To do this, Google uses algorithms that employ hundreds of different factors to determine each person’s best possible search results.

-This level of personalization means the SERPs can vary greatly.
+This level of personalization means a SERP can vary greatly.
 Here are some of the key aspects of the SERPs that can largely impact your organic traffic.

-When you get to a results page, do you ever make it to page two?
-Or do you skim the top handful of results to see which will help you?
+Do you ever make it to page two when you get to a SERP page?
+Or do you skim the top few results to see which looks the most helpful?

 On a rare occasion, we might click to the second page to see what’s there, but most of us choose from the top results, which is why there’s a massive drop off in traffic between page one and page two of the SERPs.

-On page one, listings earn 88.7% of all clicks, leaving all the other pages to fight it out for the remaining 11.3%.
-This difference just goes to show the importance of ranking on page one — most people never make it to page two.
+95.1 percent of all Google users stay on page one, leaving all the other pages to fight it out for the remaining 4.9 percent.
+This difference just goes to show the importance of ranking on page one — most people never reach page two.

-So you are thinking, “That’s great, if I make it to page one, then I’ve got everything sorted.”
+I can guess what you’re thinking, “That’s great.
+If I make it to page one, I’ve got everything sorted.”

 Unfortunately, this isn’t the case.